-Easy Heart-Shaped Chicken Dumplings Recipe
+Easy Heart-Shaped Chicken and Dumplings

-Frozen Dumplings for Heart-Shaped Chicken Dumplings
+Frozen Pastry Strips for Chicken and Dumplings

-Cover the Pastry to Prevent it from Drying Out
+Cover the Pastry to Prevent it from Drying

 The pastry sheets are separated by parchment paper.
 Once you pull out the needed sheets of dough, leave them on the parchment paper.
 Place a clean, damp towel or paper towel over the pastry sheets because the edges dry out quickly.

-Use Small Cookie Cutters for Heart-Shaped Chicken Dumplings
+Use Heart-Shaped Cookie Cutters

 This pastry dough is packaged in flat sheets and is scored to make three strips.
 The largest heart cutter I used fit on the strips.
 I started at the edge of a strip and cut across the dough.
 Do not worry about breaking apart the individual strips.

-The pastry dough is easiest to cut when it has thawed a little–but not too much.
-If you try to cut hearts while the dough is frozen, it shatters easily, and the hearts also can break when you try to remove them from the cutter.
-Try to cut the dumpling hearts when the dough is frozen just enough to hold its shape yet not thawed enough to let the dough stretch and distort because it is too warm.
+The pastry dough is easier to cut when it has thawed a little–but not too much.
+If you try to cut hearts while the dough is frozen, it shatters easily, and the hearts can break when you try to remove them from the cutter.
+Try to cut the hearts when the dough is frozen just enough to hold its shape yet not thawed enough to let the dough stretch and distort because it is too warm.
 If you have cutters without a “comfort” grip like these, use a hand towel to press them through the dough.

-The Hearts Grow When Cooked
+The Hearts Enlarge When Cooked

 The hearts will swell and double their size as they absorb the broth when cooking.
 The 1.25-inch and .75-inch cutters made the best heart sizes for the soup.